ursbraem/Solutions/templates/render-dataselect-relations.md

           // perch sees the region only on the page we've put it on, so tell it to look there
           // remove if using a shared region 'page'=>'/plays.php',
-          // now it would render all items. we don't want all items
+          // now it would render all items. but we don't want all items,
-          // just the one where the play's id 'filter'=>'_id',
+          // just the one where the play's ID 'filter'=>'_id',
           // is equal to
 		  		'match'=>'eq',
-          // the play's id we've selected in the dataselect 'value'=>$item['playID'],
+          // the ID of the play we've selected in the dataselect 'value'=>$item['playID'],
 	  			// return : true
           ),true);